 Why is Quality Score so cryptic, how can I as a marketing manager see the Quality Score of the landing pages?

-Google doesn’t acknowledge assigning an actual score to your landing pages – it’s more of a pass/fail system.
+Google doesn’t acknowledge assigning an actual quality score to your landing pages – it’s more of a pass/fail system.
 Recently, Google tried to introduce more transparency into the system by telling you if your landing page experience is below average, average, or above average.
 You can view this by going into your Keywords tab and hovering over the speech bubble next to the status of any keyword.
 Of course, Google’s reasons for determining how you compare to the average are still pretty cryptic.

 What's considered a proper landing page "load time" for a landing page/experience?